* This is the Consumer Version. *

 These factors, however, cannot always accurately differentiate viral conjunctivitis from bacterial conjunctivitis.

-People with inclusion conjunctivitis or with conjunctivitis caused by gonorrhea often have symptoms of a genital infection, such as penile or vaginal discharge and burning during urination.
+People with inclusion conjunctivitis or with conjunctivitis caused by gonorrhea often have symptoms of a genital infection, such as discharge from the penis or vagina and burning during urination.

 Doctors diagnose infectious conjunctivitis by its symptoms and appearance.
 The eye is usually closely examined with a slit lamp (an instrument that enables a doctor to examine the eye under high magnification).
 Samples of infected secretions may be sent to a laboratory to identify the infecting organism by a culture.
 However, doctors usually send samples to a laboratory only in certain situations: